+abm_excel_export_summary_humans_<suffix depends on trial run>.csv – accompanying exported output file; explained more in section 7.

+abm_excel_export_summary_human_demographic_<suffix depends on trial run>.csv – accompanying exported output file; explained more in section 7.

+excel_export_density_plot.py – exports complete movement results for all agents at all cells of the movement/visualization sub-model to an Excel (.csv) file when graph.py is run.

+abm_export_density_plot_with_humans_<suffix depends on trial run>.csv – accompanying output file; explained more in section 7.

+excel_export_summary_households.py - exports household GTGP data when graph.py is run.

-abm_excel_export_summary_humans.csv – accompanying exported output file..
-This can be changed by commenting out the erase_summary() function-call in graph.py.
+abm_excel_export_summary_household<suffix depends on trial run>.csv – accompanying exported output file; explained more in section 7.

 *difference.py – Creates the difference output in a .csv file (from which a heatmap or point density map can be generated, though this is much less important than the main heatmap) between any two given trials of “With Humans” vs. “Without Humans” scenarios.
 (To save outputs from different trials, either rename the output files manually each time after each run or edit the “movement_session_id” variable near the top of graph.py.)
 If one wants to see a “typical” result: since it is computationally intensive to average all movement outputs from all trials, one would then choose the trials whose kappa results for each threshold most closely match the averaged kappa statistics for each threshold from multiple runs.
+In other words, difference heatmaps can only be created from single trials compared against each other.

-In other words, if the average kappa statistic between two runs—that is, a landscape set of “With Humans” vs. “Without Humans” scenarios—for a threshold of some X number of sightings at each coordinate over Y number of trials was 0.644, and the kappa statistic for a threshold of X+Z number of sightings for a given range within the same set of Y trials was 0.350, pick a trial that exhibits kappa statistics close to those numbers for a “typical” result—that is, a result whose buffer ranges would resemble those of the average.
+Example: if the average kappa statistic between two runs—that is, a landscape set of “With Humans” vs. “Without Humans” scenarios—for a threshold of some X number of sightings at each coordinate over Y number of trials was 0.644, and the kappa statistic for a threshold of Z number of sightings for a given range within the same set of Y trials was 0.350, pick a trial that exhibits kappa statistics close to those numbers for X and Z thresholds for a “typical” result—that is, a result whose buffer ranges would resemble those of the average.
 Actually, one could randomly choose the trial pairs, and the difference image would not change much (it would show that the humans’ greatest impact on monkey movement were at the location of the settlements).

-excel_export_density_plot.py – exports complete movement results for all agents at all cells of the movement/visualization sub-model to an Excel (.csv) file when graph.py is run.

-excel_export_density_plot_<suffix depends on trial run>.csv – accompanying output file.
-Is overwritten (refreshes) when graph.py is run again, but there are usually multiple output files (one for each trial run of each scenario).
-The overwrite setting can be changed by adding or removing the erase_summary_plot() function call in graph.py.

 *kappa_batch.py – Batch-processes kappa statistic results from multiple trials to be averaged manually in Excel (generates an Excel file with multiple rows of kappa coefficients that can be easily handled).
 Inputs must be trimmed “with_humans” and “without_human” .csv files (excel_export_density_plot_<suffix>.csv), or the trimmed .csv output of write_maxent.pv and the averaged difference of all trials of the “with_humans” and “without_humans” .csv files (the latter is computationally intensive to calculate—you can also choose the single trial whose kappa values are closest to the average).